GATB/MindTheGap/README.md

     For both `.othervariants.vcf` and `insertions.vcf` files, the format follows the VCF specifications version 4.1 (see https://samtools.github.io/hts-specs/VCFv4.1.pdf).
 Positions are 1-based.

-	For insertion variants, positions are left-normalized.
+	For insertion variants (`insertions.vcf` file only), positions are **left-normalized**.
 This happens when there is a small (typically <5bp)) repeated sequence between the breakpoint site and one extremity of the inserted sequence.
 In this case, multiple positions are possible.
 Here, the leftmost position is reported and the number of possible positions is indicated in the INFO field (NPOS id).
-This latter value is the size of the repeated sequence + 1 (= fuzzy +1).
+This latter value is at least the size of the repeated sequence + 1 (>= fuzzy +1).
 Note that in this case the REF field not only contains the nucleotide before the insertion but also the repeated sequence (the REF field size is therefore equal to NPOS) and the ALT field contains the two copies of the repeated sequence (at both extremities).
+The length of the insertion can be obtained as the size difference between the ALT and REF fields.
 Example:

 		chr4    618791     bkpt20  TAGG    TAGGTGTATTTAGCTCCGAGG   .
-PASS    TYPE=INS;LEN=17;NPOS=4;AVK=22.71;MDK=23.00      GT      1/1
+PASS    TYPE=INS;LEN=17;QUAL=50;NSOL=1;NPOS=4;AVK=22.71;MDK=23.00      GT      1/1
 	 	#AGG is a repeat of size 3, there are 4 (NPOS) possible positions for an insertion of 17 nt from positions 618791 to 618794 on chr4

+	Here is an example where the NPOS value is larger than the repeat size + 1

+		chr5    1218353     bkpt51  TCCCC    TCCCCC   .
+PASS    TYPE=INS;LEN=1;QUAL=50;NSOL=1;NPOS=5;AVK=22.71;MDK=23.00      GT      1/1
+		#The nucleotid C can be inserted in 5 alternative consecutive positions.

+	INFO fields:
+	* `TYPE`: variant type, INS for insertion
+	* `LEN`: insertion size in bp
+	* `QUAL`: quality of the insertion (quality scores range from 0 to 50, 50 being the best quality, see the different quality scores [below](#quality))
+	* `NSOL`: number of alternative sequences that were assembled at this position (note that to output multiple sequences, they must differ from each other significantly, ie. <90% identity)
+	* `NPOS`: number of possible positions where the insertion event can occur giving the same ALT sequence (see the left-normalization paragraph).
+	* `AVK`: average abundance of the inserted sequence (average value of the abundances of all its overlapping kmers)
+	* `MDK`: median abundance of the inserted sequence (median value of the abundances of all its overlapping kmers)

 3. Assembled insertion format